LogicalGeekBoy/sky-zoo/README.md

 # Sky Zoo Datapack

 Sky Zoo is a set of additional advancements based on capturing hostile mobs in Minecraft Java Edition 1.15.2+.
 It's designed to be played on a skyblock map either in single player or together with friends.
-Currently, the datapack is designed to to played on DrTrog's Skyblock 4 map but it can played on any map (doesn't even need to be a skyblock map).
+Currently, I recommend playing on DrTrog's Skyblock 4 map but it can played on any map (doesn't even need to be a skyblock map).
 You can downlaod the recommended skyblock map from here:

 https://www.planetminecraft.com/project/skyblock-4/